Fan Dipole Rebuild

 The date is Jan 31 2016, the weather was dry and not too cold and as a bonus, the station manager agreed to the planned works.
 It was time to go outside and rebuild the complete fan dipole antenna system.

 After researching information on common mode currents (see ugly balun) I decided that it may be better to feed the dipole with a balun instead of using the huge unsightly coil of cable hanging from the sky!

-Some experimentation constructing different baluns including bifilar and trifilar torroid wound, air cored and coax wound on a torroid core.
+Some experimentation constructing different baluns including bifilar and trifilar toroid wound, air cored and coax wound on a toroid core.
 The core I used is a FT140-43 type.

 While the other methods of constructing a balun were perfectly within acceptable limits, the impedance wasn’t even across the frequency range.